ulaskorhan/cyber-blog/_posts/2025-07-05-cybersecurity-and-geopolitics.md

 ---
-title: "How I am becoming expert in Cybersecurity (and still can't explain it to my grandparents)"
+title: "How I am becoming an expert in Cybersecurity (and still can't explain it to my grandparents)"
 layout: single
 author_profile: true
 read_time: true